DanielLarsenNZ/HelloAspDotNetCore/README.md

 * `Blob.StorageConnectionString` - Storage Account Connection String
 * `Blob.Path` - Path to a Blob in the format `container/path/to/file` to display the contents of on the home page

+### Redis settings

+* `Redis.ConnectionString` - Connection string for a Redis server.
+When present, the web app will connect and send  operations to Redis.
+* `Redis.OperationsPerRequest` - The number of operations to execute per (page load) request.
+Minimum is 1 and the first operation is always a page count increment operation.
+Default is 2.
+* `Redis.ItemSizeBytes` - The app will generate a random string payload of this many bytes per operation (after the first increment operation).
+The default is 1024.
+* `Redis.TtlSeconds` - The expiry time for each key in seconds.
+Default is 60.